 Morsi jailed 15 days pending investigations, MENA

-The investigations judge of the Cairo Appeal Court Hassan Samir addressed charges to Morsi that include spying along side the Hamas group governing the bordering Gaza strip to conduct violent attacks in Egypt, targeting police premises and officers.
-The charges also include storming local prisons, destroying them and liberating prisoners, particularly in Wadi al-Natroun Prison.
+The investigations judge of the Cairo Court of Appeals Hassan Samir addressed charges to Morsi that include spying along side the Hamas group governing the bordering Gaza Strip to conduct violent attacks in Egypt, targeting police premises and officers.
+The charges also include storming local prisons, destroying them and liberating prisoners, particularly in Wadi al-Natrun Prison.
 Morsi is also charged with working with Hamas on premeditated murder and kidnap of policemen.

 Samir called on the press to refrain from publishing anything about the case, except from information released by him.